zesk/build/documentation/source/guide/why.md

 - Generally speaking, patterns in Bash are consistent
 - System tools and flags for shell binaries used across platforms are **inconsistent** - this toolkit isolates and minimizes the platform dependencies.
+- Lazy programmers like the author can't remember most flags for command line utilities
-- Useful to have a toolkit which operates outside the default application languages (isolation, independence)
+- Useful to have a toolkit that operates outside the default application languages (isolation, independence)
-- Useful to have a toolkit with few dependencies which can fully configure and set up **other platforms** in a platform-independent language (Bash)
+- Useful to have a toolkit with few dependencies that can fully configure and set up **other platforms** in a platform-independent language (`bash`)
 - The `iTerm2` integration makes customizing project workflow and color schemes for terminals super simple
-- No assertion or validation libraries available which work well with Bash
+- As far as my research goes; there are no assertion or validation libraries available which work well with Bash
 - "Oh yeah, I forgot that timeouts for `read` don't work the same when we switched from `Ubuntu` to `Alpine` distros for our application."
 - `identicalCheck` was written and then became sort of part of the way this toolkit is built.
-- Everyone invents their own decoration libraries so why not us?
+- Everyone invents their own decoration libraries, so why not?
 Wink.

 ## Why `bash`?